UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 You are now in the ukoOS Dev Container.
 To verify this, run the below command and verify the line `NAME="Alpine Linux"` is present.
 `cat /etc/os-release`
-**BEFORE YOU MAKE ANY LOCAL CHANGES, RUN THIS COMMAND.
-OTHERWISE, ALL YOUR LOCAL CHANGES WILL BE DISREGARDED:** `git reset --hard`.
+Before you make any local changes, you must run `git reset --hard`. **NOTE: IF YOU HAVE ANY LOCAL CHANGES, THIS COMMAND WILL DISCARD THEM.**
 This allows you to run `./configure` without issues.

 When you have a change ready to be commited, you must sign off your commits.
 Your commits should look something like this: